nathan-britten/creditcards/README.md

 ## Available Scripts

-To get started with this project run:
+To get started with this project navigate to the root and run:

 ### `yarn && yarn start`